ai-forma/forma-docs/src/examples/clients/vercel-aisdk-5-persist.md

 // import useEffect
 useEffect(() => {
   // You need to handle this with
-    // your own authentication service
+  // your own authentication service setUserId('my-user-which-i-will-authenticate')
-    setUserId('my-user-which-i-will-authenticate')
 }, [])
 ```

-### Create a new user when the website opens
+### Create a new session when the user logs in

 Once a user logs in, we need to create a new session for them.
 We do this by reaching the `v1/init` endpoint.
 The way to do this on the front-end is the following.